Energy labels provide many valuable information about a product. Let's take a closer look at what kind of information is on there and what they mean.

 Dishwasher capacity is expressed in “place settings”.
 One set includes a dinner plate, dessert plate, single glass, soup bowl, tea cup, saucer, and cutlery.

 Lastly, you can find the operating noise level of the appliance on the energy label, too.
 Most modern machines have noise levels of around 40-55 dB.
 As a frame of reference, a normal conversation is around 60 dB, while the ringer on a home telephone will be about 80 dB.

 For two basic reasons:

 2. The environment

-You might be thinking “what difference will just one washing machine make?”.
+You might be thinking “what difference will just one dishwasher make?”.
 Well, it’s a cumulative effect.
-Energy-efficiency has never been more important than now where resources are running low and the effects of human life on nature is ever increasing.
+Energy efficiency has never been more important than now where resources are running low and the effects of human life on nature is ever increasing.